-Bagdad still engages in drug theft, but the gang's main activities now consist of controlling territory for the movement and sale of drugs.
-In 2014, the gang was estimated to control over 50 percent of drug sales in Panama.
+Bagdad still engages in drug theft but the gang's main activities now consist of controlling territory for the movement and sale of drugs.
+According to the Panama Attorney General's Office, in 2021, Bagdad charged between 5 to 10 percent of the price of cocaine shipments that they transported through the country.
+In 2014, InSight Crime research estimated the federation controlled over 50 percent of drug sales in Panama.
 Bagdad also provides services such as guarding shipments and contract killings, and engages in kidnapping and extortion.
 The gang recruits young people from about 14 years of age.

 Bagdad and Calor Calor together were estimated to have more than 2,000 members in 2014.

 Jorge Rubén Camargo Clarke, alias "Cholo Chorrillo," was the notorious leader of the Unión Soviética group and once ruled over Bagdad.